radiden/randfuncgen-py/README.md

 required arguments:
 	num - amount of lines
 optional arguments:
-	-h, --help            	show this help message and exit --digitnum 	DIGITNUM 	the amount of digits for the ints' values --namelen 	NAMELEN     length of the random generated variable names and strings --strlen 	STRLEN 		length of the random generated variable content (strings) --funccount FUNCCOUNT 	amount of functions to generate --path		PATH 	  	path where the output will be saved, either a direct path or <filename> for current directory
+	-h, --help            	show this help message and exit --digitnum DIGITNUM - change the amount of digits for the ints' values --namelen NAMELEN - change length of the random generated variable names and strings --strlen STRLEN - change length of the random generated variable content (strings) --funccount FUNCCOUNT - change amount of functions to generate --path PATH - change path where the output will be saved, either a direct path or <filename> for current directory
 ```

 the output should be something along the lines of: